snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step4.md

 !listing htgr/generic-pbr-tutorial/step4.i block=heat_source_integral

-The heat source is blocked resticted to just the pebble bed block due to heat being generate only in that block.
+The heat source is block restricted to just the pebble bed block due to heat being generate only in that block.
 The postprocessor named `heat_source_integral` should return $2 \times 10^8$.

 Properties used by the kernels are provided in the `Materials` block as functors.
 In addition to the functors defined in Step 3, we add the effective bed conductivity, the solid/fluid volumetric heat transfer coefficient, and the density and specific heat in the bed.
+Step 5 will go into a lot more detail about setting up realistic material properties.

 We add postprocessors to compute the inlet enthalpy, outlet enthalpy, and enthalpy difference as well as the total heat source.